-To better articulate your program experience in an interview, we recommend the S.T.A.R. (situation, task, actions, result) approach, outlined in the workbook pages at the end of this handbook.
+To better articulate your program experience in an interview, we recommend the Situation, Task, Actions, Result (STAR) approach, outlined in the workbook pages at the end of this handbook.

 Additional Resources

 Want to learn more about going abroad for a variety of purposes?
 The following list is not exhaustive, but will give you a starting point to learn more!